-Once the program starts, retailers may not sell architectural paints in Illinois that are not registered.
+Once the program starts, retailers may not sell architectural paints in Maryland that are not registered.
 Paint manufacturers must register their company and all architectural paint brands they sell in the state with PaintCare.
 PaintCare publishes lists of registered manufacturers and brands so that retailers can check to see that the products they sell are registered.
-Registration lists are posted at www.paintcare.org/manufacturers.
+Registration lists are posted at www.paintcare.org/manufacturers starting about six months before a program begins.